-2018 Results for Detected Contaminants (continued)
+2020 Results for Detected Contaminants (continued)

-Source Water Quality-Detected Contaminants Monitored by the City of Norfolk
+Unregulated Contaminants Monitored by the City of Norfolk

-Unregulated Substances Monitoring (units) Suggested Limit MCL Range of Detection Average Level Likely Source Alkalinity (mg/L) N/A N/A 24-34 29 Occurs naturally in the environment Ammonia (mg/L) N/A N/A ND - 0.20 0.10 Occurs naturally in the environment Hardness as CaCO3 (mg/L) N/A N/A 45 - 64 55 Occurs naturally in the environment Metolachlor (mg/L) N/A N/A ND - 0.1 ND Agricultural runoff Nickel (mg/L) N/A N/A ND - 0.003 ND Corrosion of plumbing material Silica (mg/L) N/A N/A 3 - 9 6 Occurs naturally in the environment Sodium (mg/L) N/A N/A 10 - 16 13 Occurs naturally in the environment
+Unregulated Substances Monitoring (units) Suggested Limit MCL Range of Detection Average Level Likely Source Alkalinity (mg/L) N/A N/A 20-35 28 Occurs naturally in the environment Ammonia (mg/L) N/A N/A ND - 0.9 0.1 Occurs naturally in the environment Hardness as CaCO3 (mg/L) N/A N/A 39 - 61 48 Occurs naturally in the environment Silica (mg/L) N/A N/A 3 - 6 5 Occurs naturally in the environment Sodium (mg/L) N/A N/A 10 - 15 12 Occurs naturally in the environment: also from use of chemicals at the water treatment plant

 ^{}Norfolk's water averages range between soft and slightly hard.
 This means there is enough hardness for soaps and detergents to work properly, yet not too much to interfere with most industrial applications.
-To find grains per gallon, divide value by 17.
+To find grains per gallon, divide mg/L value by 17.